great-expectations/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/create_a_checkpoint_with_actions.md

    Actions can be found in the `great_expectations.checkpoint` module.
 All Action class names end with `*Action`.

-   The following is an example of how to create an Action list that will trigger a `SlackAlertAction` and an `UpdateDataDocsAction`:
+   The following is an example of how to create an Action list that will trigger a `SlackNotificationAction` and an `UpdateDataDocsAction`:

    ```python title="Python" name="docs/docusaurus/docs/core/trigger_actions_based_on_results/_examples/create_a_checkpoint_with_actions.py - define an Action list"
    ```